unicode-org/icu4x/docs/tutorials/data_management.md

 So far we've used `--format blob` and `BlobDataProvider`.
 This is useful if we want to ship code and data separately, but there are other options.

-## `mod` and `BakedDataProvider`
+## `mod` and baked data

-The `mod` format will generate a Rust module that defines a data provider.
+The `mod` format will generate a Rust module that contains all the required data directly as Rust code.
 This format naturally has no deserialization overhead, and allows for compile-time optimizations (data slicing isn't really necessary, as the compiler will do it for us), but cannot be dynamically loaded at runtime.

 Let's give it a try: